Please ensure Javascript is enabled for purposes of website accessibility

 Kratz asked for the lawsuit to be dismissed in 2011, arguing that the “flirtatious text messages” that he sent weren’t sufficient to support Van Groll’s assertion that her constitutional rights were violated.

-Wisconsin’s Office of Lawyer Regulation recommended that the state Supreme Court suspend Kratz’s law license for six months.
+Wisconsin’s recommended that the state Supreme Court suspend Kratz’s law license for six months.
 Kratz asked for just a formal reprimand, saying he had suffered enough, had been forced into bankruptcy and deserved a chance to rebuild his career.
 He testified at a hearing last year that he was addicted to sex and prescription drugs at the time.
 The court hasn’t issued a decision yet.

 Polls